-Maumausolo enters her ninth season as head coach of the softball program at Allan Hancock College.
+Maumausolo enters her tenth season as head coach of the softball program at Allan Hancock College.
 She has resurrected the program and established a winning tradition by recruiting talented local athletes.
 Maumausolo has guided the Bulldogs to three Western State Conference titles in the last four years.

 In 2014 and 2015, she guided the Bulldogs to back-to-back conference titles and Regional Playoff berths.
 She was named the Western State Conference’s Coach of the Year in 2015 after leading the Bulldogs to an undefeated conference record and the program’s first 30-win season in 16 years.
 She picked up her 100th career win with the Bulldogs on March 29, 2015, during Hancock’s 1-0 win over Porterville.

 Last season, the Bulldogs won 28 games, went 19-5 in conference to earn a share of the conference championship.
 The Bulldogs opened the playoffs with a 4-1 win at Fullerton before falling to eventual state champion and undefeated Cypress.